activeprospect/integration-harness/README.md

 This integration harness can be used in several ways:

 1. Run the command-line version that performs a stock suite of basic module format tests out of the box
-2. Run a simple web UI to interact with an integration's functions (`validate()`, `request()`, `response()`, and `handle()`)
+2. Run a simple web UI to interact with an integration's functions (`validate()`, `request()`, `response()`, and `handle()`) and "rich UI"
 3. Extend the basic tests by writing harness fixtures specific to an integration.
 These are plain data files, written in YAML, which are available to both the command-line and the web UI.
-4. _Coming "soon":_ Launch a sandboxed version of an integration's UI

 ## Installation

-Until published on npm, install like this:
+Run `npm -g install leadconduit-integration-harness`.

+Now, for it to be of any use, you'll need a LeadConduit integration module.
+Depending on your use case, you can either clone a repo from Github, or install the module from NPM.
+In the former case, you'll need to be sure to run `npm install` after you clone or update the repo.

+### Github example

- 1. clone this repo
+1. `git clone git@github.com:activeprospect/leadconduit-integration-trustedform.git`
- 2. run `grunt` (you may need to install the grunt command-line interface first, e.g.: `sudo npm install -g grunt-cli`)
+2. `cd leadconduit-integration-trustedform/`
- 3. run `npm link`
+3. `npm install`

-After that, you should be able to run the utility `harness` in another directory (e.g., an integration repo directory).

-- _todo: update documentation for npm installation_
-- _todo: document how to get integration code to test_
-- _todo: document how harness.yaml overrides work_
+4. `harness` (or, `harness --server`, see below)

+### NPM example

+1. `npm install leadconduit-trustedform`
+2. `cd node_modules/leadconduit-trustedform/`
+3. `harness` (or, `harness --server`, see below)

 ## Command-line

 Once installed, you can execute a baseline set of sanity-check tests by running `harness` in the directory where your integration is checked out.
 This suite of basic tests should all be green & passing out of the box.
-It also can (and should) be customized with integration-specific checks via YAML fixtures, described below.
+It also can be customized with integration-specific checks via YAML fixtures, described below.

 ## Web UI

 Tests can also be run interactively, via a web UI.
-From the directory where the integration is checked out, run `harness --server` to start up the server, and visit [http://localhost:3000](http://localhost:3000).
-You will be presented with links to access the various aspects of the integration module.
+From the directory where the integration is checked out, run `harness --server` to start up the server, then visit [http://localhost:3000](http://localhost:3000).
+You'll be presented with links to access the various aspects of the integration module: run methods like `validate()`, `request()`, and `response()`, or launch the module's UI, if applicable.

 ## Fixtures